Table of Contents

 Manny: Baker and Band Leader – Tom Mignanelli

-A father kneads dough by day and leads a band by night, showing how music, labor, and joy can live in the same man.
+A father kneads dough by day and leads a band by night, showing how music, hard work, and joy can live in the same man.

 pp. 275–286 · ~12–14 min read